-Dave Oyen is a singer with a career that spans over 6 decades.
+Dave Oyen was a country singer with a career that spanned over 6 decades.
 He was member of the Marine Drum & Bugle Corps stationed in Washington D.C. where he performed at the White House during both JFK & LBJ administrations.
 During his stint in the Marines, Dave formed a folk group "The San Quentin Seven" with fellow Marines.
 The group recorded an album at the Marine Band recording studio in the summer of 1964.
 The San Quentin Seven's notable performances include the 1964 Florida State Fair and performances with The New Christy Minstrels.

 After leaving the Marines, The San Quentin Seven disbanded and Dave performed as a solo act.
 In 1971, Dave formed "Dave Oyen and the New Men" and performed throughout the Midwest, including with national artists such as Don Williams.
 In 1978, Dave moved to Nashville where he lived and performed until 1983.